BotanyCoder/CFP_Mapping/Skeleton_code.md

 # CFP_Mapping
-(state the purpuse of this project/goal and what "CFP" means)

 ## Set working directory
 Setting up your workplace is important when it comes to organization and accessing necessary files.